okrutax/senodes/README.md

 Using the SNODE library simplifies the development process, enabling you to build connected devices in minutes and bring your idea to life.

+For more information, please refer to [senodes page](https://www.senodes.com/docs/sensor-node/introduction/about/).